gvwilson/thirdbit/src/talks/sdgc/index.md

 --

--   Most programmers know little or nothing about the humanities and social sciences
+-   Jay knows little or nothing about the humanities and social sciences
--   Most material assumes concepts they've never heard of…
+-   Most material assumes concepts he has never heard of…
-    -   …which makes them feel stupid…
+    -   …which makes him feel stupid…
-    -   …which they hate
+    -   …which makes him tune out

 ---